mixu/minitask/readme.md

 ## Defining tasks that operate on files (= streams)

 File tasks are the other type of task.

+There are three different alternatives, corresponding to different native APIs:

+- streams: returning an object with { stdout: ..., stdin: ... }
+- async calls: returning a function of arity 2: function(onEach, onDone) {}

 They use the Node 0.10.x stream interface based on a convention that makes using child_process.spawn particularly easy:

 ````javascript
 // uglify-task: runs uglify